blakeb211/gl0/readme.txt

-models being loaded from disk more than once --> should be saved in an unorded map or a hash of their name stored in them
+models being loaded from disk more than once
+	** change load_model_from_desk to load a mesh instead of an object

 finish game-ready camera movement